Mirantis/k0rdent-enterprise-docs-publish/docs/admin/installation/airgap/airgap-bundles.md

 airgapped environment, such as one running in the management cluster.

 > WARNING:
-> Do not change the name of the `k0s` binary.
-The deployment will fail if you
+> Do not change the name of the `k0s` binary, or the deployment will fail.
-> rename it.